 The results of our first analyses, summarized in Figure 1, capture the results of two logistic regression models using roll-off from mayoral to school board and council to school board elections as our respective dependent variables.
 Explanatory variables (all of which are coded to range from 0 to 1) include those mentioned above.
 Among our sociodemographic variables, age is coded in years, and all others are dummies.
-For partisanship we included dummies for Conservative (those who identify with either the Albertan United Conservative Party, Wildrose Party, or Progressive Conservative Party), NDP, and other partisans, while non-partisans serve as the baseline category.
+For partisanship, we included dummies for Conservative (those who identify with either the Albertan United Conservative party, Wildrose party or Progressive Conservative party), New Democratic party (NDP), and other partisans, while nonpartisans serve as the baseline category.
 Ideology ranges from 0 (left-wing) to 1 (right-wing).
-The variables related to children are both dummies (have children or not and have children in school or not).
-Finally, the competitiveness variable reflects the margin of victory of the winning candidate over the second place finisher.
+The variables related to children are both dummies (have children or not, and have children in school or not).9 Finally, the competitive-ness variable reflects the margin of victory of the winning candidate over the second-place finisher.

-The figure reports point estimates for marginal effects, as well as 95% confidence intervals (whiskers).
-Statistically significant effects (p<0.05) are marked in red, while insignificant results are black.
+The figure reports point estimates for marginal effects, as well as 95 per cent confidence intervals (whiskers).
+Statistically significant effects (p < .05) are marked in red, while insignificant results are black.
 Since a value of 1 for the outcome variables indicates ballot completion (0 means school board abstention), positive entries in the figure indicate higher likelihood of participation in school board elections.
-To account for ward-level variation, we report standard errors clustered by ward, and include ward fixed effects in our final model of ballot roll-off.
-The full table of coefficients, along with additional models and robustness tests, are available in Appendix III.
+To account for ward-level variation, we report standard errors clustered by ward and include ward fixed effects in our final model of ballot roll-off (in online Appendix 3).
+The full table of coefficients, along with additional models and robustness tests, are available in online Appendix 3.